damikun/trouble-training/Doc/OpenTelemetry.md

 **LifeCicle**

-Generally, the lifecycle of a span can be interpreted as following:
+In general, the life cycle of a span can be interpreted as follows:
-1) A request is received by a service.
+1) A request is received from a service.
 The span context is extracted from the request headers, if it exists.
-2) New span is created as a child of the extracted span context; if none exists, a new root span is created.
+2) A new span is created as a child of the extracted span context; if none exists, a new root span is created.
-3) The service handles the request.
-Additional attributes and events are added to the span
+3) The service processes the request.
+Additional attributes and events are added to the scope.
-4) New spans may be created to represent work being done by sub-components of the service.
+4) New areas can be created to represent the work of subcomponents of the service.
-5) When the service makes a remote call to another service, the current span context is serialized and forwarded to the next service
+5) When the service makes a remote call to another service, the current span context is serialized and forwarded to the next service.
-6) The work being done by the service completes, successfully or not
+6) The work performed by the service is completed, successful or not

 ### Logs vs Telemtry